tomasmark79/camcam/README.md

 CamCam is HowTo how to use RaspBerry computer with WebCam.

-Preparing awesome MotionPlus project for manage your WebCam
 ```
     Tested by me with a RaspBerry Pi4B - PI OS - Debian BullsEye 32bit arm.
     Tested by me with noname WebCam attached to the USB2.0 port.